Judge recuses himself from Hunter Biden paternity case

 BATESVILLE, Ark.
-(KNWA) — The judge in the Hunter Biden paternity case recused himself on Tuesday, according to court documents.
+(KFTA) — The judge in the Hunter Biden paternity case recused himself on Tuesday, according to court documents.

 Judge Don McSpadden stepped away from the case “pursuant to the Administrative Plan of the Sixteenth Judicial Circuit,” court records say.